1LaoWangYinCang/BTC-hotspots/README.md

-# BTC hotspots
+# Daily Digital Info Center

-BTC hotspots is a platform for digital currency enthusiasts to learn, exchange and share.
+Daily Digital Info Center is a platform for digital currency enthusiasts to learn, exchange and share.
 It has the latest bitcoin news, real-time news, common sense of digital currency, important news in the circle, industry information and other information in the circle.
 There are all kinds of hot information, and you can get the market information of various digital currencies in real time.You can also Book Lectures on digital currency.

 Our app provides you with real-time quotations of various digital currencies to better understand the market changes.